adrienabbey/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/sdp.md

 ## Milestones

-* Design and Requirements specifications: March 4th
+* Preliminary version of Design and Requirements specifications: March 4th

+* Finalized version of Design and Requirements specifications: March 21st

 * Various stretch goals regarding additional components for the game.